lizhen325/MIT-Data-Structures-And-Algorithms/README.md

       parent left child point to current left child else
       parent right child point to current right cild

-  when the node has right child is really similar to the node has left child

-  when the node has two children
-    find the delete node is left child or right child if right child parent point to current node else if left child parent

 ```
 Search Data
 ```